M-D-AFTAB/NuroTwin/README.md

 NuroTwin turns raw biometric signals into something humans actually understand.
 By streaming live physiological data from an ESP32, it creates a responsive 3D companion that mirrors your internal state in real time.

-No charts-first thinking.
-No cold dashboards.
-Just a digital twin that reacts when your body does.

 ---